samber/do/docs/docs/glossary.md

 ## Virtual scope

-A chain of service invocations instantiates multiple virtual scopes to track dependency cycles.

-Virtual scopes are internal and not exposed in the public API.
+A chain of service invocations instantiates internal virtual scopes to track dependency cycles and build the dependency graph.
+These are not exposed in the public API.

 ## Child scope